Relintai/voxelman/README.md

 This is an engine module!
 Which means that you will need to compile it into Godot!
 [See the compiling section here.](#compiling)

-You can find a demonstration project here: https://github.com/Relintai/the_tower
+You can find a demonstration project (with pre-built binaries) here: https://github.com/Relintai/the_tower

 ## Godot Version Support